Azure/iot-edge-opc-publisher-v1/README.md

 The simplest way to configure OPC Publisher is via a configuration file.
 An example configuration file as well as documentation regarding its format is provided via the file [`publishednodes.json`](https://raw.githubusercontent.com/Azure/iot-edge-opc-publisher/master/opcpublisher/publishednodes.json) in this repository.
 Configuration file syntax has changed over time and OPC Publisher still can read old formats, but converts them into the latest format when persisting the configuration, done regularly in an automated fashion.

-An basic configuration file looks like this:
+A basic configuration file looks like this:
 ```
 [
   {